umano/AndroidSlidingUpPanel/README.md

     <item name="android:windowActionBarOverlay">true</item>
 </style>
 ```
-However, in this case you would likely want to add a top margin to your main layout of `?android:attr/actionBarSize`.
+However, in this case you would likely want to add a top margin to your main layout of `?android:attr/actionBarSize`
+or `?attr/actionBarSize` to support older API versions.

 ### Caveats, Additional Features and Customization